sneaker-rohit/scripts/README.md

 4. update-distro -> upgrade your Debian distribution.

 5. system-hardening -> protection against common attacks and some performance tuning for servers.

+6. ssh-scripts -> automate ssh login to remote systems and execute commands